kaivalya-quest/kaivalya-quest.github.io/_pages/home.md

 {% include feature_row %}

-AyePages site demonstrates a user friendly template which is suitable for making personal profiles, trainers profile, Course pages, blogs, etc..
+Kaivalya.Quest site demonstrates a user friendly template which is suitable for making personal profiles, trainers profile, Course pages, blogs, etc..

 This site also contains pages that help you to connect with various social media channels, it shows how animations on the site look beautiful, meetings on the site makes life easier.